Iterative optimization in quantum metrology and entanglement theory using semidefinite programming: Method for maximizing the quantum Fisher information over local Hamiltonians

 Based on \EQ{eq:qFmat2}, we can see that \EQ{eq:seesaw} can be expressed as \be \max_{\mathcal H\in\mathcal L_{c_1,c_2}} \FQ[\varrho,\mathcal H] = \max_{\mathcal H,\mathcal K\in\mathcal L_{c_1,c_2}} \FQ[\varrho,\mathcal H,\mathcal K]. \ee This gives a meaningful physical interpretation of the see-saw method.

 Since $\FQ[\varrho,H]$ is convex in $H_{kl}^{\rm{r}}$ and $H_{kl}^{\rm{i}},$ if we maximize it over a convex set of Hamiltonians, then it will take the maximum at the boundary of the set.
-This optimization is a hard task.
-We have to start from several random initial conditions, and only some of them will find a solution.
+This optimization is a hard task, as we have discussed.
+We have to start from several random initial conditions, and only in some of the cases we will find a solution.